COSCS340/Waitlistcs340/STATUS.md

 Overview:

-We have not made any changes, and followed the design and other requirements mentioned in the proposal.
+We have not made any changes, and have followed the design and other requirements mentioned in the proposal.

 ## Customer Value: